maximilianh/crisporWebsite/README.md

                         directory with genomes, default ./genomes
 ```

+For example command line usage and sample input/output files, see doc/README.md

 # Running the script as a CGI under Apache with the job queue

 Make sure you can execute CGI scripts somewhere.
 Your Apache config (e.g. /etc/apache2/sites-enabled/000-default) should contain a section like this: